 Cookies and other technologies

 We use, and allow certain other companies to use, cookies, web beacons and other similar technologies on our sites, applications and communications.
-We do this to understand your use of our services, improve your user experience, enable personalised features and content, optimise our advertising and marketing and to enable third party advertising companies to assist us in serving you advertisements specific to your interests across the internet.
+This is to understand your use of our services, improve your user experience, enable personalised features and content, optimise advertising and marketing and enable us and third party advertising companies to serve you advertisements specific to your interests across the internet.
 The technologies we use do not collect any information which directly identifies you in the real world, such as your name, email address, address or phone number.

 What are ‘cookies’?